bastion-rs/bastion/README.md

 Bastion comes with a default one-for-one strategy root supervisor.
 You can use this to launch automatically supervised tasks.

+## Why Bastion?
+If one of the questions below answered with yes, then Bastion is just for you:
+* Do I need fault-tolerancy in my project?
+* Do I hate to implement weird Actor traits?
+* I shouldn't need a webserver to run an actor system, right?
+* Do I want to make my existing code unbreakable?
+* Do I have some trust issues against orchestration systems?
+Because I want to implement my own application lifecycle.

+## Features
+* Message-based communication makes this project a lean mesh of actor system.
+    * without web servers, weird shenanigans, forced trait implementations, and static dispatch.
+* Runtime fault-tolerance makes it a good candidate for small scale distributed system code.
+    * If you want to smell of Erlang and it's powerful aspects in Rust.
+That's it!
+* Supervision makes it easy to manage lifecycles.
+    * Kill your application in certain condition or restart you subprocesses whenever a certain condition met.
+All up to you.
+And it should be up to you.

 ### Get Started
 Check basic [root supervisor](https://github.com/vertexclique/bastion/blob/master/examples/root_spv.rs) example in examples.